juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 #### 2. Inspections

 Inspections are like observations, but you participate more actively.
-For example, a civil engineer can determine what causes a crack in a foundation by inspection by the site.
-Walking around, looking at the crack, photographing it and its surrounding scene, examining the soil, for example.
-Sometimes, inspection techniques are more complicated.
-A civil engineer inspecting foundation cracking might want to test his hatches by bringing soil samples back to the lab for analysis.
+For example, a civil engineer can determine what causes a crack in a foundation by inspecting a site: walking around, looking at the crack, photographing it and its surrounding scene, examining the soil, etc. Sometimes, inspection techniques become complicated: a civil engineer inspecting foundation cracking might want to bring soil samples back to the lab for analysis.

 #### 3. Experiments